-# Slow subscriptions
+# Slow Subscriptions

 Typically, EMQX will finish the message transmission within milliseconds, affected mainly by the network.
 However, there are cases where the latency of subscription messages is very high on the client side.
-To solve this problem, EMQX provides a Slow subscriptions feature.
+To solve this problem, EMQX provides a slow subscriptions feature.

 If the delay exceeds the specified threshold, EMQX will insert the corresponding subscriber and topic into the slow subscriptions list or update the existing record.

-Slow subscriptions list:
+In the slow subscriptions list:

 - The list records the subscriber-topic data rather than the messages that exceed the threshold.